maufdez/ProtoGraph/README.md

 * Nest Link finding functions to combine the functionality.
 * Dumping properties of a node or a link. `(dump-props ...)`

-Currently the DB is non persistent, and there are no functions to delete records.
+Currently the DB is non persistent.
 Functionality to modify labels in nodes, or types in links, is still missing.

 ## Notes: